sluongng/blog/README.md

 # Blog of Sluongng
-Front End app for blogging purposes
+Front End app for ~~blogging~~ demo purposes.

+Description:

+   A platform I use to demo some of the features I developed during my freetime Blogging has been moved to [Medium](https://medium.com/@luongngocson/).

 Demo: